mendix/docs/content/en/docs/refguide/modeling/integration/rest-services/published-rest-services/publish-rest-service.md

 ## 3 Setting Up the Example Project

-To create the example project you will use in the next sections for publishing your REST service, follow these steps:
+To create the example project that you will use in the next sections for publishing your REST service, follow these steps:

 1. Create a new app and rename the **MyFirstModule** module to **RESTExample**.
 2. Open the domain model of the RESTExample module.